 He drew a vertical line and three horizontal lines: top, middle, and bottom.
 But before he could draw the diagonal triggering line, everything changed.

 Knock screamed a tiny, high-pitched sound from a tiny, shrunken head.
 Then other parts of his body sucked in abruptly.

 Something slammed through Dhane: a force, a wind, a thing of cold energy.
 His stomach clenched, and the world spun.
 He was going to throw up.

 He fell to his knees, reaching out arms toward the grass only to find they were short—really-really short—like he had T-Rex arms, which proved quite ineffectual at catching his upper body, leaving him to bellyflop to the ground.

 He groaned and rolled to his side.
 The Cobalins were running with their arms waving overhead, shouting squeaky voices.
 Their legs popped! and became smaller, making them fall and tumble, crashing into each other.

 “What have I done?” he asked, his voice as shrill as the Cobalins.
-Then another blast of force shot across the village, into the forest, and across the lakes.
+Then another blast of force shot across the village, the forest, and the lakes.
 His ears popped, and for approximately four seconds, everything appeared normal.